ACCESS-NRI/access-hive.org.au/docs/model_evaluation/model_evaluation_getting_started/model_evaluation_getting_started.md

 The instructions below explain how to load our curated `python` environment, with packages and scripts which are supported by ACCESS-NRI.
 Once these instructions have been followed you will be able to use all pacakges and scripts when running directly on Gadi via `ssh`, in `PBS` scripts, or in JupyterLab.

 ???+ warning "ACCESS-NRI provides code and support, but not computing resources"
-    As mentioned in the [Getting Started pages](../../get_started), you do not automatically have access to all of Gadi's storage at `/g/data/`, but need to be part of a `$PROJECT` to see files at `/g/data/$PROJECT`.
+    As mentioned in the [Getting Started pages](../../../getting_started), you do not automatically have access to all of Gadi's storage at `/g/data/`, but need to be part of a `$PROJECT` to see files at `/g/data/$PROJECT`.
 For model evaluation and diagnostics, you need to be part of projects `xp65` and `hh5` for code access and a project with compute resources.

 ## What is part of the `access-med` enrivonment?

-The complete list of dependencies can be found in the [`environment.yml`](https://github.com/ACCESS-NRI/MED-condaenv/blob/main/scripts/environment.yml) file of our [GitHub repository](https://github.com/ACCESS-NRI/MED-condaenv) and includes `intake`, `esmvaltool`, and `ilamb`:
+The complete list of dependencies can be found in <a href="https://github.com/ACCESS-NRI/MED-condaenv/blob/main/scripts/environment.yml" target="_blank">this</a> `environment.yml` file of our <a href="https://github.com/ACCESS-NRI/MED-condaenv" target="_blank">GitHub repository</a> and includes `intake`, `esmvaltool`, and `ilamb`:
 <div style="text-align: center;">
     <img src="../../../assets/model_evaluation/condaenv_list.png" alt="List of packages that are provided as part of the xp65 access-med environment" width="75%"/>
 </div>